 Get Creative With Poufs

 Poufs are another kid favorite—kind of like the modern-day beanbag chair, but much more aesthetically pleasing.
 They make an easy seat, footrest, or pillow in a pinch, plus they can be pushed out of the way when you need the floor space.

 Choose Perspex Tables Over Glass

+Safety is at the forefront of every parent's concerns for their kids, and having glass furniture around doesn't exactly calm the nerves.
 Clear perspex is a great alternative to glass.
 It's durable, doesn't scratch easily, and won't smash.

 Style a Gallery Wall

 The best family rooms reflect those who call the space home via sentimental objects and photographs.
 Give your room personality by styling an eclectic gallery wall with your favorite family photographs and artworks the kids have made.